bytecodealliance/rfcs/accepted/wasmtime-remove-wasi-threads.md

 such.

-Current spec-level effort for multithreading in WebAssembly is primarily focused on the [shared-everything-proposal].
+Current spec-level effort for multithreading in WebAssembly is primarily focused on the [shared-everything-threads] proposal.
 The instance-per-thread model on the web works as an "any means necessary" method of achieving parallelism, but languages and toolchains have had difficulty integrating well with this model given its severe limitations.

 The downside of the [shared-everything-threads] proposal, however, is that it is likely years away from being ready.
 Much of the current effort around it is